-13.4 A minister or assistant minister should be allowed those public holidays which are generally provided to employees except where normal ministry activities are expected to be undertaken (e.g., Christmas Day and Good Friday services).
-Such public holidays should only be taken on the relevant day.
+- 13.7 A minister or assistant minister should be allowed those public holidays which are generally provided to employees except where normal ministry activities are expected to be undertaken (e.g., Christmas Day and Good Friday services).
+Such public holidays should only be taken on the relevant day unless the wardens have given consent for other arrangements. - 13.8 For more information refer to the Employment Relations Guidelines for Parishes.